adaji025/quiz-app-laravel/README.md

 ### 3. Get All Answers

-Retrieve all submitted answers grouped by submission timestamp.
+Retrieve all submitted answers grouped by submission.

 **Endpoint:** `GET /api/answers`

-**Description:** Returns all answers grouped by submission time and question category.
+**Description:** Returns an array of all submissions, each with its submission ID, timestamp, and answers grouped by question category.

 **Request:**
 ```http